PECOS-packages/PECOS/docs/examples/gatewise_error_models.rst

 we write the following:

 >>> import pecos as pc
+>>> myerrors = pc.error_gens.GatewiseModel()

+To randomly add an
+to classical probability distributions that are specified for individual ideal gates or groups of ideal gates.
+To being we write the following:

+>>> import pecos as pc
+>>> myerrors = pc.error_gens.GatewiseModel()

+To randomly add an
+to classical probability distributions that are specified for individual ideal gates or groups of ideal gates.
+To being we write the following:

+>>> import pecos as pc
+>>> myerrors = pc.error_gens.GatewiseModel()

+To randomly add an
+to classical probability distributions that are specified for individual ideal gates or groups of ideal gates.
+To being we write the following:

+>>> import pecos as pc
+>>> myerrors = pc.error_gens.GatewiseModel()

+To randomly add an
+to classical probability distributions that are specified for individual ideal gates or groups of ideal gates.
+To being we write the following:

+>>> import pecos as pc
 >>> myerrors = pc.error_gens.GatewiseGen()

 To randomly add an :math:`X` error after every Hadamard we write: